smmckay/quex-mirror/doc/source/03-modes/incidence-handlers.rst

              If ``undo()`` is not used, the letter consumed by ``on_failure`` is not available to the patterns of mode ``NEW_MODE``.

+      TODO: Raising of the 'E_Error_OnFailure' flag in case of manual provision of the handler.

    .. note::